 Now, let’s say you work longer because you love what you’re doing!
 If you continue to work and earn $50,000/year, it means you only need to withdraw $100,000 – $50,000 = $50,000 from your investment portfolio each year.
 This means the amount you need to have saved up is $50,000/4% = $1,250,000.

-Working longer takes the pressure off you to save a ton of money when you are younger.
-It allows you to spend more time maximizing your time wealth, as opposed to your money wealth.
+Working longer takes the pressure off you to save a ton of money when you are younger and allows you to ditch the 9-5 sooner.
+It also enables you to spend more time maximizing your time wealth, as opposed to your money wealth.

 - I challenge you to start changing the way you view wealth.
 It will be difficult, but it’s something that will become more comfortable over time.
 More money ≠ more happiness, rather more time = more happiness.

 - If you create a time wealth filter, it will change your spending habits.
 You spend more on things that increase or enhance your time and less time on things that don’t.

 - Spending less + working longer = higher ability for you to maximize your time wealth throughout your life.
 It’s okay not to have seven figures in an investment account.
 It’s important to save money, but do it in the right ways so you can maximize your time wealth throughout your life.